Extending some results on the second neighborhood conjecture: Abstract

 \section{Abstract}

+If in a directed graph, $v$ is an out-neighbor of $u$ and $w$ is an out-neighbor of $v$ but not of $u$, then $w$ is said to be a \emph{second out-neighbor} of $u$.
 A vertex in a directed graph is said to have a \emph{large second neighborhood} if it has at least as many second out-neighbors as out-neighbors.
 The Second Neighborhood Conjecture, first stated by Seymour, asserts that there is a vertex having a large second neighborhood in every oriented graph (a directed graph without loops or digons).
-We prove that oriented graphs whose missing edges can be partitioned into a (possibly empty) matching and a (possibly empty) star satisfy this conjecture.
-This generalizes a result of Fidler and Yuster.
-An implication of our result is that every oriented graph without a sink and whose missing edges form a (possibly empty) matching has at least two vertices with large second neighborhoods.
-This is a strengthening of a theorem of Havet and Thomasse, who showed that the same holds for tournaments without a sink.
-Moreover, we also show that the conjecture is true for oriented graphs whose vertex set can be partitioned into an independent set and a 2-degenerate graph.
+It is straightforward to see that the conjecture is true for any oriented graph whose underlying undirected graph is bipartite.
+We extend this to show that the conjecture holds for oriented graphs whose vertex set can be partitioned into an independent set and a 2-degenerate graph.
+Fisher proved the conjecture for tournaments and later Havet and Thomass\'e provided a different proof for the same using median orders of tournaments.
+Havet and Thomass\'e in fact showed the stronger statement that if a tournament contains no sink, then it contains at least two vertices with large second neighborhoods.
+Using their techniques, Fidler and Yuster showed that the conjecture remains true for tournaments from which either a matching or a star has been removed.
+We extend this result to show that the conjecture holds even for tournaments from which both a matching and a star have been removed.
+This implies that a tournament from which a matching has been removed contains either a sink or two vertices with large second neighborhoods.